cloudmesh/cloudmesh-cmd5/README.md

 not to use docopts and argparse was used.
-However we noticed that for some contributions the lead to commands that were either not properly documented or the developers delivered ambiguous commands that resulted in confusion and wrong ussage by the users.
+However we noticed that for some contributions the lead to commands that were either not properly documented or the developers delivered ambiguous commands that resulted in confusion and wrong usage by the users.
 Hence, we do recommend that you use docopts.

 The transformation is enabled by the `@command` decorator that takes also the manual page and creates a proper help message for the shell automatically.
-Thus there is no need to introduce a sepaarte help method as would normally be needed in CMD.
+Thus there is no need to introduce a separate help method as would normally be needed in CMD.

 ## Features

 The following highlighted features are available:

-* easy command integration through seterate modules
+* easy command integration through separate modules
-* multi cloud envirdonments (under development) though cloudmesh-cloud plugin
+* multi cloud environments (under development) though cloudmesh-cloud plugin
 * openapi integration through cloudmesh-openapi plugin
 * general commands as documented at in the [manual](https://cloudmesh.github.io/cloudmesh-manual/) such as